-Week 8 (October 31) The sending of the seventy two.

-How can we cultivate churches that are evangelizing communities?
+Week 8 (February 21) The sending of the seventy two.
+How can we cultivate churches that are naturally evangelizing communities?

-Book Review due on Breaking the Huddle (Everts, Schaupp & Gordon, 2016).
+• Book Review due on Breaking the Huddle (Everts, Schaupp & Gordon, 2016).

-Week 9 (November 7) The conversion of Samuel.
+Week 9 (February 28) The conversion of Samuel.
+Welcoming and Discipling Explorers, Young Families and their Children.